Godiesc/firefox-one/README.md

 # Extra Info
 <ul>
 <li> For left sidebar the theme use the bookmark-bar, so it should be always on.</li>
+<li>You can use flexible spaces to create separatos in the tabs-bar.</li>
 <li>The social extensions used to put in the left-sidebar are:

 [Twitch](https://addons.mozilla.org/es/firefox/addon/twitch-live-channels/) -